 Orange Symbolism

-Orange is a healing color associated with luck and the warmth of the sun.
+Orange is a healing colour associated with luck and the sun’s warmth.
 It is believed to increase one’s appetite for food.
 It stimulates creativity and enthusiasm, resulting in some relief from monotony and boredom.
 Even with traces of the hotness of red, orange is more gentle and controlled yet not lacking in power and adaptability to change.

 Black Symbolism

 Black has always symbolized death and the underworld, yet it equally symbolizes authority and power.
-Quite ironically, with all the implied power behind it, black implies submission, which is why priests often wear this color to signify their submission to God.
-A more widely known use of the color black is to depict negativity and evil, hence the color of Dracula’s cape.
-Fashion-wise, black is a popular color that stands for formality and elegance.
+Quite ironically, with all the implied power behind it, black implies submission, which is why priests often wear this colour to signify their submission to God.
+A more widely known use of the colour black is to depict negativity and evil, hence the colour of Dracula’s cape.
+Fashion-wise, black is a popular colour that stands for formality and elegance.

 White Symbolism